The importance of timed intercourse when trying to conceive

 A good indication of ovulation is basal body temperature (BBT).
 Just prior to ovulation a woman’s body temperature drops.
 Just after ovulation has occurred, it begins to rise again as levels of progesterone increase.
 It is best to have intercourse on the day that body temperature drops or right before the time it usually begins to increase.

-It is relatively simple to record basal body temperature.
-Before getting out of bed each morning, a woman should take her temperature four to five minutes using a BBT thermometer (available at the Tulsa Center for Fertility).
-Each day she should plot the cycle making notes of any significant events such as illness, intercourse, or a sleepless night.
+Recording basal body temperature is relatively simple.
+Before getting out of bed each morning, a woman should take her temperature for four to five minutes using a BBT thermometer, available at the Tulsa Fertility Center.
+Each day, she should plot the cycle, making notes of any significant events such as illness, intercourse, or a sleepless night.

 Cervical Mucus Changes

-During most of the month cervical mucus is thick and cloudy.
-Usually nine to ten days into the menstrual cycle, the mucus increases and becomes clear and stretchy.
+Cervical mucus is thick and cloudy most of the month.
+Usually, nine to ten days into the menstrual cycle, the mucus increases and becomes clear and stretchy.
 This change signals the onset of ovulation.
 It is best to have sexual intercourse within one or two days after the change is observed and at least every other day until the mucus thickens again.

 Luteinizing Hormone (LH) Surges